onthetunnel/Binance-Arbitrage-Bot/README.md

 # results

 The bot was consistently earning about .3 ETH a day, from Jan - May 2018, until one day it suddenly started to more or less break even.
-This is still the case, though perhaps it could still eke out a small profit with `expected_roi` set very high (over .004) and in periods of exceptional volatility.
+This is still the case, though perhaps it could still eke out a small profit with `expected_roi` set very high (over .004) and in periods of exceptionally high volatility.

 # donate